mukund-rajukumar/mukund-rajukumar.github.io/_posts/2023-05-01-ai-fall-monitoring.md

+---
-# AI based Elderly Fall Monitoring System
+title:  "AI based Elderly Fall Monitoring System"
+layout: post
+---

 ## Overview
 A home based fall detection and notification system to keep seniors safe in their homes.